metabase/metabase/docs/operations-guide/start.md

 Community support only at this time, but we have reports of Metabase instances running on Cloud66!

 # Upgrading Metabase

+Before you attempt to upgrade Metabase, you should make a backup of the database just in case.
+While it is unlikely you will need to rollback, it will do wonders for your peace of mind.

 How you upgrade Metabase depends on how you are running it.
 See below for information on how to update Metabase on managed platforms.

 ### Specific Platforms